-Under this FY 2018 IUP, Pennsylvania intends to fund wastewater and nonpoint source projects with a total dollar value of up to \$77,065,200 (\$64,221,000 from the FY2018 CWSRF grant and \$12,844,200 from the required 20% state match.)
-Pennsylvania reserves the authority to decide in the future which methodology to use for Administration, though it likely will be 1/5th of the net.
-For this year, Pennsylvania is not taking any funds for Administration.
+Under this SFY2020-2021 IUP, Pennsylvania intends to fund wastewater and nonpoint source projects for the entire year with a total dollar value of \$75,536,400 (\$62,947,000 from the FFY2020 CWSRF grant and \$12,589,400 from the required 20% state match.)
+Pennsylvania reserves the authority to decide which methodology to use for fund administration, though it likely will be 1/5 of one percent of the PENNVEST net position as of fiscal year end.
+For this year, Pennsylvania is not taking any funds for administration.
 This IUP also includes funds received from loan repayments and interest earnings.
+Pennsylvania expects to provide funding of an estimated \$321,560,427 for CWSRF projects over the next year.
+This includes funds available through the 2020 CWSRF grant award as well as repayment and investment proceeds available from the revolving nature of the fund.
 Please refer to the Sources and Uses Chart in Attachment 1 for use by project.
-A minimum of \$6,357,900 has been reserved for allocation to "Green Infrastructure" projects consistent with the EPA Guidance,

-"2012 Clean Water and Drinking Water State Revolving Fund 10% Green Project Reserve: Guidance for Determining Project Eligibility" dated April, 2012.
-In addition, a minimum of \$6,357,900 and a maximum of \$19,073,700 will be provided to disadvantaged communities as defined in Section IV in the form of principal forgiveness.
-Furthermore, projects funded in FY2018 must still be consistent with program revisions established by the federal Water Resources Reform and Development Act (WRRDA) passed in June 2014.
-EPA provided further guidance on these program revisions in the document, "Interpretive Guidance for Certain Amendments in the Water Resources Reform and Development Act to Titles I, II, V, and VI of the Federal Water Pollution Control Act", dated January 6, 2015 and subsequent Appendices and Question and Answer documents (WRRDA Guidance).
+A minimum of \$6,294,700 has been reserved for allocation to "Green Infrastructure" projects consistent with the EPA Guidance, "2012 Clean Water and Drinking Water State Revolving Fund 10% Green Project Reserve: Guidance for Determining Project Eligibility" dated April 2012.
+In addition, a minimum of \$6,294,700 and a maximum of \$25,178,800 will be provided to disadvantaged communities as defined in Section IV in the form of principal forgiveness.
+Furthermore, projects funded with the FFY2020 CWSRF Capitalization Grant must still be consistent with program revisions established by the federal Water Resources Reform and Development Act (WRRDA) passed in June 2014.
+EPA provided further guidance on these program revisions in the document, "Interpretive Guidance for Certain Amendments in the Water Resources Reform and Development Act to Titles I, II, V, and VI of the Federal Water Pollution Control Act", dated January 6, 2015 and subsequent appendices and question and answer documents (WRRDA Guidance).
 Among these program revisions include the requirement for all Section 212 Treatment Work projects to:

 - 1. Pay their workers the federal Davis-Bacon wage rates for their job classification. - 2.
-Ensure that certain aspects of the project are made with American made iron and steel products as defined by the EPA Guidance, "Implementation of American Iron and Steel Provisions of P. L. 113-76, Consolidated Appropriations Act, 2014" dated March 20, 2014, and - 3.
-Develop a Fiscal Sustainability Plan to include: - (a) an inventory of critical assets that are a part of the treatment works; - (b) an evaluation of the condition and performance of inventoried assets or asset groupings; - (c) a certification that the recipient has evaluated and will be implementing water and energy conservation efforts as part of the plan; and - (d) a plan for maintaining, repairing, and, as necessary, replacing the treatment works and a plan for funding such activities.
+Ensure that certain aspects of the project are constructed with American made iron and steel products as defined by the EPA Guidance, "Implementation of American Iron and Steel Provisions of P. L. 113-76, Consolidated Appropriations Act, 2014" dated March 20, 2014, and - 3.
+Develop a Fiscal Sustainability Plan to include: - (a) an inventory of critical assets that are part of the treatment works; - (b) an evaluation of the condition and performance of inventoried assets or asset groupings; - (c) a certification that the recipient has evaluated and will be implementing water and energy conservation efforts as part of the plan; and - (d) a plan for maintaining, repairing, and, as necessary, replacing the treatment works and a plan for funding such activities.

 In the WRRDA Guidance, EPA further states that, "states should use best professional judgment to determine whether or not a project is a Section 212 treatment work...)
-Attachment 7 is Pennsylvania's definition of a Section 212 treatment work, along with a flow chart and the logic behind this definition.
+Attachment 8 is Pennsylvania's definition of a Section 212 treatment work, along with a flow chart and the logic behind this definition.
 Attachment 7 will be used by DEP and PENNVEST to determine whether or not a project meets the definition of a Section 212 project and apply the necessary WRRDA requirements accordingly.

-In FY2018, Pennsylvania expects to finance approximately seven wastewater, stormwater and nonpoint source projects with the federal cap grant and state match.
+Pennsylvania expects to finance approximately five wastewater, stormwater and nonpoint source projects with the federal capitalization grant and state match.
 These include: